Écu: French Revolution

 The silver écu disappeared during the French Revolution and was replaced by the franc at the rate of 6₶. = 6/1.0125 or 5.93 francs.
 At 4.5 g fine silver per franc this implied each écu contained only 26.66 g fine silver.

 But the 5-franc silver coins minted throughout the 19th century were just a continuation of the old écus, and were often still called écu by French people.
 The écu, as it existed immediately before the French Revolution, was approximately equivalent (in terms of purchasing power) to 24 euro or 30 U.S. dollars in 2017.

+European Economic Community / European Union

+Prior to the introduction of the Euro, the term Ecu was seriously considered as the official name of the European currency.